 Sparks is a larger medium-sized city located in the state of Nevada.
 With a population of 105,006 people and 24 constituent neighborhoods, Sparks is the fifth largest community in Nevada.

 Sparks real estate is some of the most expensive in Nevada, although Sparks house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Sparks isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Sparks are a mix of both white- and blue-collar jobs.
 Overall, Sparks is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Sparks who work in office and administrative support (14.59%), sales jobs (10.73%), and management occupations (8.43%).

-The education level of Sparks citizens is a little higher than the average for US cities and towns: 21.88% of adults in Sparks have at least a bachelor's degree.
+The citizens of Sparks are slightly better educated than the national average of 21.84% for all cities and towns, with 23.31% of adults in Sparks having a bachelor's degree or advanced degree.

-Sparks is a very ethnically-diverse city.
+Sparks is an extremely ethnically-diverse city.
 The people who call Sparks home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sparks residents report their race to be White, followed by Asian.
 Sparks also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.19% of the city’s residents.
-Important ancestries of people in Sparks include Irish, English, Italian, and French.
+People of Hispanic or Latino origin account for 29.34% of the city’s residents.
+Important ancestries of people in Sparks include German, Irish, English, Italian, and French.

 The most common language spoken in Sparks is English.
 Other important languages spoken here include Spanish and Tagalog.